ARA Fournier: Sinking

 On 17 September 1949 Fournier reached Rio Gallegos in a round trip from Ushuaia, carrying doctor Raul Wernicke and his son on a scientific expedition through the Fuegian channels.
 On 21 September, on her way back, the ship departed Río Gallegos for Ushuaia through the Magellan Straits: most of the journey would be across Chilean waters.
-Fournier radioed a message to Ushuaia at 4:30 pm and never made contact again.
+Fournier radioed a message to Ushuaia at 4:30 pm and would never make contact again.
 A massive search and rescue operation was launched on 23 September when the ship failed to arrive, led by Fournier's sister ship ARA Spiro.
 The Chilean Navy Sotoyomo-class tugboat Lautaro joined the search after Chilean authorities were put on alert by the Argentine Navy.

 On 3 October floating debris was spotted by a Chilean Air Force A-24 Banshee reconnaissance aircraft off Punta Cono, southwest of Dawson Island.
 The Argentine transport ships Bahía Blanca and Sanavirón were immediately dispatched to the area, where they found a boat, a lifejacket and later the body of a crewmember of Fournier.
 Following a tip from a local fisherman, the Spiro recovered two more bodies at Caleta Zig-Zag, a cove adjacent to Punta Cono.
 The man, a half-Alacaluf who resided in the island, had buried the remains on a beach after finding a lifeboat with the dead seamen aboard.
 The Lautaro, sweeping the same zone, found another lifeboat with the bodies of Fournier's commander, the second in command and three non-commissioned officers aboard.
 Sometime later a Chilean Catalina flying boat found a patch of oil in what was the probable spot where the Fournier sank.
 The hour of sinking was established from the wrist watches of the rescued bodies, all of which struck 5:25 pm.